-Please note that this schedule is tentative and subject to change.
+Please note that this schedule is TENTATIVE and subject to change.
 All starred (*) events are mandatory.

 Welcome to Kenyon!
 Check-in for Orientation, pick up your room key and meet the Community Advisors (CAs) and Orientation Leaders (OLs).
 Office of Residential Life

-After corresponding with them all summer, finally meet the two upperclass students that will be your guides and mentors throughout your first semester at Kenyon.
-They will be going over the Orientation schedule, answering your questions, and giving you some time to meet other students in your group.
-Attendance will be taken.
-Tip: Write down your Orientation questions before this meeting to make sure you don’t miss any.
-Assigned OL Group Classroom
+After corresponding with them all summer, finally meet the two students that will be your guides and mentors throughout your first semester at Kenyon.
+They will be going over the Transfer Orientation Schedule, answering your questions, and giving you some time to meet other students in your group.
+Various Locations

-We hope you’re excited to get Orientation started and if you’re not already, you will be by the end of this high energy welcome session lead by the 2017 Orientation Leaders.
-Attendance will be taken.
-Tip: Leave your cool cap in your room.
-Basketball Arena, Kenyon Athletic Center
+We hope you’re excited to get Orientation started and if you’re not already, you will be by the end of this high energy welcome session lead by the 2018 Orientation Leaders.
+Rosse Hall

 Use this time to unwind after your first day as a Kenyon student.
 You can spend time in your room unpacking and relaxing, joining the OLs for a variety of relaxing activities or meet new friends over a game of air hockey in the Gund Commons Game Room.
 Tip: Start good sleep habits in college early; 7-9 hours of sleep is recommended for healthy brains!

 Grab a cup of coffee and join Harcourt Parish Priest-in-Charge and Kenyon Chaplain Rachel Kessler ‘04 for a morning spiritual service on the lawn.
 Church of the Holy Spirit lawn

 Meet your OLs outside of the Bookstore and head to Middle Path to line-up for Convocation.
 Attendance will be taken.
 Outside the Kenyon College Bookstore